sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

 }
 [/block]

-3. Replace `<YOUR_API_TOKEN>` with your API key in the preceding code example.
-Find your key on your [account page](https://app.sensible.so/account/).

-4. Run the code sample in a command prompt.
+3. Run the code sample in a command prompt.
 The API returns a `parsed_document` object with the extracted data, as well as metadata about the extraction, in a response like the following:

 ```json
 {